Mother Nature Has Spoken Stop What You're Doing to My Planet or...

 Truth to Power

-There are many people and nations that are in the forefront of prevention of this disaster in the making.
+There are many people and nations that are in the forefront of prevention of this climate disaster in the making.
 Al Gore may be the loudest and most familiar voice as he has championed this issue since the 1980s.
 President Obama helped lead the Paris Climate Agreement in 2015, a historical pact made between near 200 world leaders to reduce global warming in their countries.
-After years of talks and efforts, sadly Donald Trump pulled the U.S. out of the Agreement, which doesn't make America great at all.
+After years of talks and efforts, sadly Donald Trump pulled the U.S. out of the Agreement in 2017, which doesn't make America great at all.
 In fact, it hurts America and all its people, as well as the well-being of our planet.

-Before the Flood - With Leo DiCaprio
+Before the Flood - Produced by Martin Scorsese

-So let's explore deeper the topic of what happens when croplands dry up from severe drought, or are flooded from rising seas, and food supplies and drinking water become scarce.
-People run out of food and water so they begin to fight each other for resources to survive, which means looting, robbing each other, even killing if necessary to survive and protect their families from starvation.
-Can't imagine this ever happening to you?
-Well, it's already happening, which is why so many are stockpiling food and water, building below-ground shelters, buying guns and ammunition, and learning to survive in the wild.
-There are TV shows about these survivalists and preppers, which have been seen as extreme but now, they may very well be the last people standing as they will be the most prepared of all.
-Hint, stock up, prepare now, don't wait until disaster is upon you.
-Too late then.
+It's not just in disaster movies anymore.
+It has already begun, which is why so many are stockpiling food and water, building below-ground shelters, buying guns and ammunition, and learning to survive in the wild.
+There are several cable TV show about survivalists AKA preppers, which have been seen as extreme until now.
+Instead, they may very well be the last people standing as they will be the most prepared of all.
+Don't wait until disaster is upon you.
+Prepare now.

-Pioneers and entrepreneurs created new products, and developed inventions that made life easier.
+In the 1800s and early 1900s, as America was still in its infancy, pioneers and entrepreneurs invented many new products and forms of energy that made our lives easier and faster.
+Thomas Edison invented the light bulb.
+Oil was discovered in America.
+Transcontinental railroads were built.
+Cars were invented by Henry Ford.
 As consumers, we created demand.
-As growing companies, they supplied our demand, at first locally, then nationally, and today worldwide.
-How do we stop this train of manmade demand which is heading toward its own demise?
+As growing businesses, they met our demand, at first locally, then nationally, and today worldwide.
+So, how do we stop this train of manmade demand which is heading toward its own demise?
 We can't, or at least, not ready or willing to do so.

 Furthermore, with the 2017 announcement from Saudi Arabia that they have lifted the ban on women driving (hard to believe that still happens), you can bet that even more cars will be sold to that region.
 Granted, automakers are doing double duty to output electric vehicles.
 In fact, GM is now selling a $5000 electric vehicle in China, the most polluted city in the world.
 At such a great price by American standards, that should help reduce pollution there but is it too little too late?
 Time will tell.

-Human actions and addictions to and dependence on oil which powers everything in our lives today, and the enabling of large companies for profit and greed, will continue to infect the earth's atmosphere and all that is below it.
-We are all living and experiencing a time in history of grave destruction to our planet and ourselves.
+Human actions and addictions to and dependence on oil which powers everything in our lives today, and the enabling of large companies for profit and greed, will continue to infect the earth's atmosphere and all living things below it.
+We are living and experiencing a time in history of grave destruction to our planet and ourselves.
 Yet only a few and not enough are willing to make changes fast enough to slow down Mother Nature's response.
 It's like bringing a knife to a gun fight.
-Who do you think wins in the end?
+Who wins?

 CHASING ICE - The Documentary